simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 Any references to `$this->data['baseurlpath']` in old-style templates can be replaced with `{{baseurlpath}}` in Twig templates.
 Likewise, references to `\SimpleSAML\Module::getModuleURL()` can be replaced with `{{baseurlpath}}module.php/mymodule/...`

-Even more advanced changes changes can be made by defining a theme controller in `config.php`:
+Even more advanced changes can be made by defining a theme controller in `config.php`:

     'theme.controller' => '\SimpleSAML\Module\mymodule\FancyThemeController',